binder-git/seth-haus/README.md

 ## About This Project

-This is a **proof-of-concept** ecommerce site that I built to challenge myself to see if I could build a robust ecommerce web application using AI coding tools and never consulting a real developer.
-While I'm not a developermy role at Commerce Layer inspired me to create a real-world example of how our platform can transform any website into a fully-functional online store.
+This is a **proof-of-concept** ecommerce site that I built to challenge myself to see if I could build a robust ecommerce web application using AI coding tools without ever consulting a real developer.
+While I'm not a developer, my role at Commerce Layer inspired me to create a real-world example of how to build a fully-functional online store using only AI coding tools.

-> **Note: This is a demonstration site - no actual products are for sale!**
+> **Note: This is a demo site.
+No actual products are for sale.**

 ## Table of Contents